-The Excellence Academic Project Award (APAC) was initiated in 2012 to motivate the student to produce excellent project.
-It is an annual event to select the best academic project of each department/major.
+The Excellence Academic Project Award (APAC) was initiated in 2012 to motivate students to produce excellent projects.
+It is an annual event to select the best academic project of each department and unit.
+The event will be conducted during Week 15 of Semester I in every session.
 The objectives of APAC are to:

-- Steer the competition sprits amongst students to produce good/quality systems. - Acknowledge the effort of the students in designing and developing good systems. - Identify good projects for other students' references and exhibitions. - Promote good project for competitions, exhibitions and intellectual property (IP).
+- steer the competition sprits amongst students to produce good/quality systems. - acknowledge the effort of the students in designing and developing good systems. - identify good projects for other students' references and exhibitions. - promote good projects for competitions, exhibitions, and intellectual property (IP).